particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Environment 2026-03-13

+Documentation is now available for [Environment](/getting-started/configuration/environment/), a collection of lightweight, non‑secret name - value pairs that shape the runtime environment.
+They are ideal for fast, system level adjustments (endpoints, feature flags, polling intervals) without changing firmware.
+Available in the cloud and in the firmware.

 ### Tachyon ISED 2026-03-11

 The ISED (Canada) [certificate](/hardware/certification/certification-documents/#tachyon) for Tachyon TACH4NA and TACH8NA is now available.